 Jim Greenwood joined the Legacy Heart Care board in 2016.
 Mr. Greenwood has broad healthcare experience and has consistently championed excellence in service.
 Throughout his career, Mr. Greenwood has excelled at delivering accelerating the growth and profitability of the businesses he served, each entity, while maintaining a patient-centric culture.

 Mr. Greenwood joined Vision Source® as President and Chief Operating Officer in January 2013 after serving as Chief Executive Officer for Concentra Inc. Jim was promoted to President and Chief Executive Officer at Vision Source in August 2013.
 Founded in 1991, Vision Source® is the largest network of private practice optometrists with more than 3,300 practice locations in the United States.
-In addition to his role at Vision Source, Jim serves on the Board of Directors for Epic Health Services, Healthcare Associates of Texas and Concentra.
+In addition to his role at Vision Source, Jim serves on the Board of Directors for Healthcare Associates of Texas and Concentra.

 Prior to joining Vision Source®, Jim assumed his position as Chief Executive Officer for Concentra in June 2007 after serving as the organization's Executive Vice President of Corporate Development since 1997, where his responsibilities included acquisitions, joint ventures, and new business initiatives.
 Since 1993, when Jim joined a predecessor company as Chief Financial Officer, Concentra completed over 150 acquisitions and joint ventures.